 A 4-pointer?
 Don’t you mean a three-pointer?
 Nope, it’s a 4-pointer, another groundbreaking innovation from the team that continues to revolutionize the game of basketball.

-For their 2017 tour, the Globetrotters unveiled basketball’s first ever 4-point line, 30 feet away from the basket… over six feet beyond the NBA’s current three-point line.
+The Globetrotters unveiled basketball’s first ever 4-point line, 30 feet away from the basket… over six feet beyond the NBA’s current three-point line, during their 2017 tour.

 The 4-point shot has come has come a long way (no pun intended… okay, intended) since it’s inception.
 When it was introduced to the world on Dec.
 5, 2010, the 4-point shot took the form of four spots on the floor, two on each half of the court, 35 feet away from the basket… and the shot was only “active” the last few minutes of each quarter.